 Picking the right moment is only one factor that leads to successful price-testing.
 What matters more is how you approach the whole process.
 Here are a few steps you should follow to achieve good results.

 The first thing you need to do in price testing is to determine is why you want to change the price of your products in the first place.
 Is there a good reason for that?
 Some e-commerce entrepreneurs raise the prices only because they want to earn more.
 Wanting a better profit margin is a perfectly acceptable reason, but it can’t be the only one, especially not in a highly competitive space.

 Let’s say that your goal is to improve the delivery time of your products.
-Currently, buyers need to wait for 7 days before they get their order.
+Currently, buyers need to wait for 7 days before they get their orders.
 You want to reduce the delivery time down to three days.
 There is a transport company that offers these conditions, however, the current profit margin you have cannot cover the increased transport costs.
 This means you probably need to conduct a pricing change test and see how this affects your sales numbers.

-Raising prices only because of profit, without any added value or a valid reason, often won’t end in a result you will like.
+Raising prices only because of profit, without any added value or a valid reason, often won’t end as a result you will like.

 Now that you have your “when” and “why”, the next question is – “which prices should I change?”

 Many business owners think that a simple “A/B price testing strategy” is all they need.
 However, this method is risky and we will touch on the reasons why towards the end of the article.